newca12/dictionary-builder/README.md

 # Dictionary builder [![OpenHub](http://www.openhub.net/p/dictionary-builder/widgets/project_thin_badge.gif)](https://www.openhub.net/p/dictionary-builder)
 ## About ##
-Dictionary builder is a demonstration of advanced JAXB techniques to unmarshall very large xml document with very low memory footprint.
 This project allow you to build dictionaries based on [Wiktionary](http://www.wiktionary.org/) entries.

+*Dictionary builder used to be a demonstration of advanced JAXB techniques to unmarshall very large xml document with very low memory footprint.
+The Java/JAXB implementation has been archived in [java-jaxb branch](https://github.com/newca12/dictionary-builder/tree/java-jaxb)*

+The new implementation is now re-written with Scala and Akka Streams.
+The resulting dictionnary is exactly the same that the one generated with the Java/JAXB implementation.

 dictionary-builder is an EDLA project.